Gregory Horror Show: Manga

 In October 2000, Naomi Iwata launched a Gregory Horror Show comic that was serialized in Kodansha's Young Magazine Uppers.

-A manga spinoff called Gregory Horror Show: Another World by Suzuki Sanami started in the November 1, 2007 issue of Weekly Morning magazine; it was then published as a graphic novel and released in Japan, on September 22, 2008 by Kodansha.
+A manga spin-off by Suzuki Sanami, titled Gregory Horror Show: Another World, was serialized in the Weekly Morning magazine starting in the 46th issue of 2007, released on October 18 of that year; it concluded in the magazine's sixth issue of 2008, released on January 10 of that year.
+Kodansha published the series in a single volume on September 22, 2008.

 It follows Tooru Takenozuka, a 22-year-old freeter who comes to the city to follow his dreams.
 Thanks to his status he is unable to find an apartment to live in until a seedy real estate agent introduces him to Gregory House.
 He ends up in Room 404 and endures the nightmarish surroundings and residents.
 Over the course of chapters, it is revealed that Takenozuka's very form and spirit, is in a state of constant flux.
 He is, in reality, Tooru is a 94-year-old man in the year 2078, though part of him could never accept the fact that he grew beyond his twenties without accomplishing anything extraordinary or wonderful with his life.
 All of his dreams and ambitions went unfulfilled.

 As Gregory is a collector of the rare and unusual, he takes an instant liking to Takenozuka.
 The man battles between choosing his dreams and the reality that he has responsibilities as a father.
 Though he manages to escape Gregory, like all the protagonists, he eventually wanders back, becoming a permanent guest who refuses to abandon his dreams.